cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

     -o IdentityAgent=none ubuntu@10.10.158.139
 ```

-Though it turns out that I didn't have to go this far...
-The third flag is just in the .bash_history file of the ubuntu user.
+Though it turns out that I didn't have to go this far… The third flag is just in the .bash_history file of the ubuntu user.

 ```bash
 ll